couchbaselabs/docs-ng/content/moxi-manual-1.8/moxi-performance-tuning-standalone-moxi.markdown

 These numbers (plus whatever whatever extra wiggle room you need) can help you calculate your ulimit's correctly.

-**Unhandled:** `[:unknown-tag :bridgehead]` To see the current number of connections into moxi, as totals and on the upstream and/or downstream-side, send moxi an ascii "stats proxy" request.
+Current ConnectionsTo see the current number of connections into moxi, as totals and on the upstream and/or downstream-side, send moxi an ascii "stats proxy" request.
 More information on this is at: [Moxi Statistics](moxi-manual-ready.html#moxi-statistics)

 <a id="moxi-performance-ostuning"></a>